 The fine-grained matrix material is composed primarily of Fe-rich olivine, along with Ca-rich pyroxene, enstatite, forsterite, troilite, magnetite, and FeNi-metal.
 A variety of shock features are present in olivines, and melt veins and melt pockets occur within chondrules and matrix, features that are consistent with shock stage S4.
 Terrestrial weathering has progressed to grade W3.

-Within the host meteorite are large (>3 cm) dark inclusions that have O-isotope ratios similar to matrix material found in Al Rais (anomalous, CR-clan), and close to those of dark inclusions found in Belgica 7904 (petrographically and chemically CM-like, but isotopically CI-like), as well as in Leoville and Vigarano (both CV3-reduced).
+Within the host meteorite are large (>3 cm) dark inclusions that have O-isotope ratios similar to matrix material found in Al Rais (anomalous, CR clan), and close to those of dark inclusions found in Belgica 7904 (petrographically and chemically CM-like, but isotopically CI-like), as well as in Leoville and Vigarano (both CV3-reduced).
 These dark inclusions have O-isotope ratios and chemical compositions that deviate significantly from the host meteorite and from typical CI/CM-like dark inclusions commonly present in CV3 chondrites.
 Furthermore, in contrast to the visually distinct boundaries of typical CV3 dark inclusions, the dark inclusions in NWA 1465 exhibit an imperceptible contact with the host meteorite, resolvable only through high magnification.
 These dark inclusions also exhibit none of the shock effects that are prevalent in the host meteorite, which suggests that they accreted after this shock event occurred.
 Chondrule-free dark inclusions like the one embedded in NWA 1465 might represent the primitive precursor material of magmatic CC irons, which accreted before the onset of chondrule formation in the region of the protoplanetary disk beyond Jupiter (A. Rubin, 2018).